 - Rectal Prolapse

-- Obstructive Defecation [Inability to pass stool or excessive straining chronically]
+- Obstructive Defecation [Inability to pass stool or excessive chronic straining]

 Strategically placed probe for the purpose of electrical stimulation to the pelvic floor muscles.
 This allows reconditioning, coordination, and improved efficiency to correct dysfunctional pelvic floor muscles/mechanisms.

 Treatments along with individual exercise programs will last approximately six to eight weeks.
-Sessions are weekly to bi-weekly dependant upon individual improvement.
+Sessions are weekly to bi-weekly dependent upon individual improvement.

 - No side effects

 - Uses Advanced Computerized Technology to prepare and guide an individualized treatment regimen